-- An advanced electrical submetering system provides load-specific feedback on IT systems, workstations, lighting, mechanical units, food service equipment, electric vehicle charging, and others on a floor by floor, space by space basis.
+- An advanced electrical submetering system provides load-specific feedback on IT systems, workstations, lighting, mechanical units, food service equipment, electric vehicle charging, and others on a floor-by-floor, space-by-space basis.

-- HVAC system uses a rare dual path system where air comes down from the ceiling at the perimeter and rises up from the underfloor system around occupants, allowing for more individual temperature control.
+- HVAC system uses a rare dual path system where the air comes down from the ceiling at the perimeter and rises up from the underfloor system around occupants, allowing for more individual temperature control.